franceslinyc/Hawkes-Process-2021/README.md

 Description:

-Main report can be found: [here](https://github.com/franceslinyc/Hawkes-Process-2021/blob/main/analysis/Lin_Masters.pdf).
+Main report can be found in [Lin_Masters](https://github.com/franceslinyc/Hawkes-Process-2021/blob/main/analysis/Lin_Masters.pdf).

 Other reports are in the [analysis](https://github.com/franceslinyc/Hawkes-Process-2021/tree/main/analysis) folder: